cxumol/promptmask/README.md

         ]
       }'
     ```
-    Your sensitive data (`Ho Shih Chieh`, `Y1a2e87`) will be redacted before being sent to OpenAI, and then restored in the final response.
+    Your sensitive data (`Ho Shih Chieh`, `Y1a2e87`) will be redacted before being sent to the AI company, and then restored in the final response.

-    If you are using other cloud AI providers, such as Google Gemini, you need to add `web.upstream_oai_api_base` to your config file (more detail on [configuration](#configuration) section)
+    Besides OpenAI, if you are using other cloud AI providers, such as Google Gemini, you need to add `web.upstream_oai_api_base` to your config file (more detail on [configuration](#configuration) section)

     ```toml
     [web]